 We have put in place some precautions by asking staff to wear masks, goggles and gloves as indicated, however, we do not have sufficient Personal Protecting Equipment (PPE) should we be in contact with someone who may potentially or who does have the COVID-19 virus.
 Without proper protection, we face and increased risk of spreading the virus to you, your loved one, as well as the rest of our staff.

 Here’s how you can help us manage the risk:

-- As directed by Hospice Palliative Care Ontario, we must restrict visitors to only 2 per resident.
-These “essential visitors” will be screened every time they enter the building.
+- As directed by Hospice Palliative Care Ontario, we must restrict visitors to only 2 per resident daily.
+All visitors will continue to be actively screened prior to entry to the facility.

 - If you are experiencing any respiratory symptoms, such as cough, difficulty breathing, sore throat or fever, you must notify us immediately and stay home.

 - Visiting hours are between 10am-7pm.
 If you are spending the night at the hospice, you must arrive before 7pm.
 We cannot safely screen visitors outside these times.

 - Once in the building for the night, the doors are locked until 7am.
 Family members staying over will not be permitted to go in and out through the night.